Australian National Total Body PET: Webinar series

 TB-PET is accessible for research studies through Sydney Imaging Core Research Facility, the University of Sydney Node of the National Imaging Facility.
 For more information, contact Dr Georgios Angelis.

-WATCH: Australian National Total Body PET Facility Launch Symposium
+Australian National Total Body PET Facility Launch Symposium

 Opening remarks and welcome